When will updated MID data be available?

 Does the MID dataset contain errors?

 Yes, like any data set, the MID data contain errors.
 Early iterations of the MID project did not keep detailed records of the source material used to code disputes, due to limited storage capacity and different norms regarding best practices.
 This makes it difficult to verify the accuracy of some coding decisions.
 We have recently conducted an analysis to verify some of these earlier decisions and believe that any remaining “noise” in the data is unlikely to affect most results.
-For our response to suggested corrections by Gibler, Miller, and Little, please see our Related Datasets page and our forthcoming ISQ research note.
+For our response to suggested corrections by Gibler, Miller, and Little, please see our Related Datasets page and our ISQ research note.

 Why does the MID dataset contain so few threats?